-Kyushu National Museum (Kyuhaku) opened its doors on October 16, 2005, based on the concept of understanding the formation of Japanese culture from the Asian historical perspective."
-From its opening to date, the museum has welcomed more than 17 million visitors thanks to the great support from locals and many other people.
+Kyushu National Museum (Kyuhaku) opened its doors in 2005 based on the concept of "understanding the formation of Japanese culture through the perspective of exchanges with Asia".
+So far, the museum has welcomed more than 17 million visitors thanks to the warm support of the local population and many other people.